thumperward/nord-nm-gui/README.md

 -   ~Fix GUI bugs~
 -   ~Use a config option to bypass Nord API calls~
 -   ~Change the option to bypass the API so it passes a path for the JSON file~
+-   Removing copyrighted NordVPN assets and replace with free ones
 -   Convert `print()`s to either status bar / taskbar notices or proper logging
 -   Always cache the `api_data.json` and try to re-use it, with a config option to force it to be downloaded